How to Start a Business in Pennsylvania

 To file the Articles of Incorporation for a corporation in Pennsylvania, you must submit formation documents to the Department of State online or by mail along with the $125 filing fee and, if filing by mail, a Docketing Statement.

-Read our full guide on How to Start a Corporation in Pennsylvania.
+Read our full guide on How to Start a Corporation in Pennsylvania or have a professional service form a corporation for you.

 Form a Nonprofit in Pennsylvania